Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 Janvier's style is generally linear, abstract and non-representational.
-The image above, available at the Red Kettle Gallery, was an earlier work.
+The image above, was an earlier work available at the Red Kettle Gallery,

-From 1961 to 1977 Janvier, like Eddy Cobiness, made a political statement by signing paintings with his treaty number
+From 1961 to 1977 Janvier, like Eddy Cobiness, made a political statement by signing paintings with his treaty number.

 By 1964 his work began appearing in solo and group exhibitions across Canada and internationally.
 Over the years commissions included numerous murals including Tsa Tsa Ke Ke at Rogers Place in Edmonton and a diptych at the Legislative building in that city.